k2view-academy/K2View-Academy/articles/AI_fusion/01_overview/02_modules_and_apps.md

 - Web Services and Shared Objects as cross-project utilities
 - Interface metadata, code and library JARs (located in the `lib` folder)

-### Metrics Database (Assurance)
+### Metrics/Assurance DB

-The metrics database (assurance) collects agents' functionality, token usage, and other metrics during agent sessions.
+This database collects agents' functionality, token usage, and other metrics during agent sessions.
 SQLite (for development) and PostgreSQL databases are supported out-of-the-box.
 The Metrics database tables are created automatically during AI Fusion deployment.
-For more information, see [Metrics DB]().
+For more information, see [here]().